Accessing vLabs using the VMware Horizon View Client for Windows

 4 )In the listing of downloads, select the correct version of VMware Horizon View Clients for your Windows system and click the “Go to Downloads” button.
 The options (32 or 64-bit) are shown below in figure 4.

 5) The following page verifies that VMware Horizon View Client for Windows is being downloaded.
-Make sure that version 5.4.0 is selected from the drop down menu and click the download button shown in figure 5.
+Make sure that version 3.4 (or higher) is selected from the drop down menu and click the download button shown in figure 5.

 6) The installation package will begin to download.